| Title: | Spatial Concentration and Radius-Based Risk Calculations |

 Martin Haringa

-A data frame containing the IDs and meta-data on the official KNMI weather stations.
+A data frame containing station IDs and location metadata for official KNMI weather stations in the Netherlands.

 A data frame with 50 rows and 7 variables: